 It’s about as far away you can travel on the Eastern Hemisphere.
 It’s the end of the world, the next land being the Antarctic.

 Driving the Cape Peninsula is so much more than just “driving”.
-It’s a wildness.
+It’s a true wildness.
 Misty valleys and red soil.
-Ostrich hiding in bushes and hungry baboons trying to snatch your picnic lunch.
-It’s like a mini safari.
+An ostrich hiding in bushes.
+Hungry baboons trying to snatch your picnic lunch.
+It’s a mini safari.
 Make your way back on the eastern side along False Bay and stay for lunch in Simon’s Town.
-Drop by at Boulders Beach and take a swim with wild African penguins.
-No, I’m not kidding.
+Drop by at Boulders Beach and take a swim with wild African penguins colonizing in the sand.

 When the sun is about to set and you are tired of driving, head to Camps Bay.
 It’s where land meets water in an eclectic fusion of sandstone mountains, white houses, lush palm trees, and fine-grained sand.
 The Venice Beach of Cape Town.
 An oasis where you can walk around at night with no worries.